 Thanks to fishermen working closely with marine scientists and fisheries regulators, in less than 10 years, the fishery has seen a remarkable recovery.
-It is now both MSC Certified and 'Recommended' by the Cornwall Good Seafood Guide.
+It is 'Recommended' by the Cornwall Good Seafood Guide.

-A hake recovery plan was introduced in the late 1990’s in which fishing for hake was strictly controlled and now stocks are far bigger than they’ve been for years.
+A hake recovery plan was introduced in the late 1990s in which fishing for hake was strictly controlled and now stocks are far bigger than they’ve been for years.
 The Cornish hake gill net fishery was certified as sustainable by the Marine Stewardship Council in 2015.
-Thanks to pro-active steps taken by fishermen down here, in just 15 years, the stocks have gone from “being seriously depleted”, to the very first and only UK Hake Fishery to achieve MSC Certification.
+Thanks to pro-active steps taken by fishermen down here, in just 15 years, the stocks have gone from “being seriously depleted”, to very healthy!

 Hake is not only incredibly tasty, it’s super-healthy and an excellent source of Omega 3 oils, packing a whopping 1,218mg per 140g portion!